ziglang/www.ziglang.org/content/news/bounties-damage-open-source-projects.md

 Please don't use bounties to incentivize Zig development.

-This blog post is inspired by this GitHub issue from three days ago: [Support WASIX](https://github.com/ziglang/zig/issues/17115)
+This blog post is inspired by this GitHub issue from three days ago: [Support WASIX](https://github.com/ziglang/zig/issues/17115) ([see also](https://twitter.com/wasmerio/status/1701168305103331701?s=20))

 Here are some reasons why we believe bounties are a poor form of sponsorship when it comes to software development: